spider/spider-yii/README.md

-# spider-yii
+# Spider OGM for Yii

-Integrate Spider into the popular Yii PHP Framework
+Integrate Spider Graph OGM into Yii

+This repo is a ToDo project for now.
+Waiting on Spider v0.4